13 Mistakes New Beekeepers Make

 3. Not Recognizing a Queenless Hive

-Three in a row for us (though to be fair they are somewhat intertwined).
+Three in a row for us ( to be fair, this mistake was connected to our bear issue).

-While our first bear visit trashed our lone hive (get 2!), we did put it back together and secure it to prevent a similar situation.
+After the bear trashed our first hive, we put it back together and secured it to the stand to prevent a similar situation.
 On the second bear visit, the hive and stand were overturned but intact.

-Thinking that we’d avoided disaster, we continued on our merry beekeeping ways.
-We saw new bees coming out of brood comb and figured all was well.
+Thinking we’d avoided disaster, we continued our merry beekeeping ways.
+We saw new bees coming out of the brood comb and figured all was well.

-If your hive is queenless, you need to address the situation to keep it from spiraling to an unhappy ending.
+If your hive is queenless, you must address the situation to keep it from spiraling to an unhappy ending.

 Look for queen cells indicating that the bees are addressing the problem.
 If not, you may need to transfer eggs and brood from another colony (you read item 1 above, right?) or buy a new queen.
 Get the hive queen right as soon as possible.